hylandtechoutreach/ucs-js/Buttons/README.md

 ```

 ## Self-Paced Exercise: Tickle Me Elmo
-Have the students fork the [Tickle Me Elmo](https://replit.com/@HylandOutreach/TickleMeElmo) repl and fix the issues with it.
+Have the students copy the [Tickle Me Elmo](https://vscodeedu.com/FCDuELAuHHdXt0HZkAq6) project and fix the issues with it.
 The students should reference the [help page](SelfPacedExercise.md) when they get stuck (they will).

 Once everyone has had a chance to read some of the help page, explain what SCP is:
 > The [SCP website](https://scp-wiki.wikidot.com/) is a creative writing project where people share fictional stories about mysterious objects, creatures, or phenomena, known as SCPs, which are contained by a secret organization called the SCP Foundation.
 These stories often mix elements of science fiction, horror, and fantasy, creating a fascinating world where readers can explore the unusual and supernatural.